Portfolio overview: Graduate Diploma CSM '15-16

 'What do you surround yourself with?
 What would the most authentic, unashamedly fabulous version of yourself look like?'

-Starting off with a stupid name, Project Me was a chance to stop trying to be Fashion, and mix up my own blend of Kawaii Nonsense x My beloved everyday clothes.
+Starting off with a stupid name, Project Me was all about stop trying to be Fashion.

 A sense of familiarity was meant to be kept with instantly recognisable pieces, but with proportions, colours and motifs only a cartoon character would wear.